SEKOIA-IO/documentation/_shared_content/intelligence_center/consume/telemetry.md

 4. In the left panel, a button with the number of sightings will appear
 5. Click on the button to access the full telemetry heatmap of the observable

-#### IOC Collections - Telemetry report

-(Anteriority Check for Indicator of Compromise (IOC) Organizations often use observables as Indicators of Compromise (IOCs) to identify potential security threats.
+#### Anteriority Check for Indicator of Compromise (IOCs)

+Organizations often use observables as Indicators of Compromise (IOCs) to identify potential security threats.
 The telemetry visualization can serve as a crucial step in assessing the viability of an observable before using it as an IOC.

 The telemetry data provides a valuable resource to scrutinize the observable's historical occurrences over time.
 By examining its consistent patterns of appearance, security experts can discern its reliability as an IOC.
 Contrary to what might be assumed, if the observable is continuously observed without significant deviations, it's less likely to be a reliable IOC.

 In this case, the telemetry heatmap serves as a dynamic timeline, allowing security analysts to efficiently assess the observable's credibility.

-You can import external IOCs to the platform by using the [IOC collections](_shared_content/intelligence_center/consume/ioccollections.md) feature.
-Inside all existing collections, you can generate a `telemetry report` to help verify the viability of the imported IOCs.
-To do so, follow these steps:
+Since you can import external IOCs to the platform by using the [IOC collections](_shared_content/intelligence_center/consume/ioccollections.md) feature, it's possible to generate a `telemetry report` to help verify the viability of the imported IOCs.

-1. Go to the IOC Collection page and create a new collection
-2. Import IOCs and wait for them to be uploaded to the collection
-3. In the upper right of the screen, click on the `Generate telemetry report` button
-4. A report will be generated with the total number of sightings for each imported IOCs

 !!!
 Warning
     The generated telemetry report contains the associated observable telemetry, not the threat telemetry.
 This telemetry is calculated based on the occurence of a value, not a threat ID.